In this Section

 Lucia McMahon

-Professor • Department of History, Liberal Studies & Philosop
+Professor • Department of History, Liberal Studies & Philosophy

-Dr. Lucia McMahon is currently Professor and Chair of History at William Paterson University in Wayne, NJ, where she regularly teaches courses in early national U.S. history and women’s history.
+Dr. Lucia McMahon is currently a Professor in the Department of History, Philosophy, and Liberal Studies at William Paterson University in Wayne, NJ, where she regularly teaches courses in early national U.S. history and women’s history.
 She received her Ph.D. in History from Rutgers University, where her dissertation received the Dean’s Research Award.
-She is the author of several books and articles, including Mere Equals: The Paradox of Educated Women in the Early American Republic (Cornell University Press, 2012), and The Journal of Rachel Van Dyke, 1810-1811 (University of Pennsylvania Press, 2000).
+She is the author of several books and articles, including The Celebrated Elizabeth Smith: Crafting Genius and Transatlantic Fame in the Romantic Era (University of Virginia Press, 2022); Mere Equals: The Paradox of Educated Women in the Early American Republic (Cornell University Press, 2012), and The Journal of Rachel Van Dyke, 1810-1811 (University of Pennsylvania Press, 2000).

-Dr. McMahon is Co-Editor, with Dr. Chris Fisher at The College of New Jersey, of a new book series published by Rutgers University Press.
+Dr. McMahon currently serves as Co-Editor, with Dr. Chris Fisher at The College of New Jersey, of a book series published by Rutgers University Press.
 Ceres: Rutgers Studies in History seeks to be the primary place to publish new, rigorously peer-reviewed scholarship on New Jersey and the surrounding region.
 Ceres is also dedicated to fostering diverse and inclusive scholarship and hopes to feature works addressing issues of social justice and activism.
 See: https://www.rutgersuniversitypress.org/ceres

 Degrees